RustInFinance/etradeTaxReturnHelper/README.md

 2. How does it work?
     Here is a [demo(PL)](https://www.youtube.com/watch?v=Juw3KJ1JdcA)
+3. How can I report problem?
+   If this project does not work for you e.g. there is crash or data produced does not seem correct then please run it with diagnostic:
+    RUST_LOG=info RUST_BACKTRACE=full etradeTaxReturnHelper <your args e.g. PDF and XLSX files> and share it via issues or via my email (see github profile)
-3. How can I help?
+4. How can I help?
     1. Issues and Pull Requests are welcomed!
     2. If you happen to be an employee of Intel Corporation then you could support this project by "giving me **recognition**".